Sabine Fischer geb. Schamberg

 |2000 – 2005||Mathematics, Julius-Maximilians-University, Würzburg, Germany|

 Biological processes occur over a wide range of time and length scales and rely on the coordination of the different parts.
-In particular, the properties of a tissue depend on the interplay of its constituent cells, and the correct behaviour of the cells relies on coordinated interactions of subcellular processes.
-How these different scales interact is the main interest of my research.
+In particular, tissue architecture and function depend on the properties of the individual cells and the three-dimensional cell neighbourhood.
+The quantitative analysis of cell neighbourhood features is the main interest of my research.

 Mathew B, Schmitz A, Muñoz-Descalzo S, Ansari N, Pampaloni F, Stelzer EHK, Fischer SC (2015), Robust and automated three-dimensional segmentation of densely packed cell nuclei in different biological specimens with Lines-of-Sight decomposition.
 BMC Bioinformatics, 16:187